pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/opentofu.md

 #### Converting From OpenTofu to Pulumi {#providers-converting}

-The Pulumi CLI can be used to convert Terraform HCL to Pulumi via `pulumi convert --from terraform`.
-To learn more, see [Converting Terraform HCL to Pulumi](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/#converting-terraform-hcl-to-pulumi) in our Adopting Pulumi user guide.
+The Pulumi CLI can be used to convert HCL to Pulumi via `pulumi convert --from terraform`.
+To learn more, see [Converting HCL to Pulumi](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/#converting-terraform-hcl-to-pulumi) in our Adopting Pulumi user guide.

-For an example of how to do a Terraform-to-Pulumi conversion, see our article, [Converting Full Terraform Programs to Pulumi](/blog/converting-full-terraform-programs-to-pulumi/).

-#### Using Pulumi and Terraform Side-by-Side {#providers-side-by-side}
+#### Using Pulumi and OpenTofu Side-by-Side {#providers-side-by-side}

-Pulumi supports [consuming local or remote Terraform state](/blog/using-terraform-remote-state-with-pulumi/) from your Pulumi programs.
-This helps with incremental adoption, whereby you continue managing a subset of your infrastructure with Terraform while you incrementally move to Pulumi.
+Pulumi supports [consuming local or remote OpenTofu state](/blog/using-terraform-remote-state-with-pulumi/) from your Pulumi programs.
+This helps with incremental adoption, whereby you continue managing a subset of your infrastructure with OpenTofu while you incrementally move to Pulumi.

-For example, maybe you would like to keep your VPC and low-level network definitions written in Terraform so as to avoid any disruption, or maybe some of the team would like to stay on Terraform for now and make a shift in the future.
-Using the state reference support described previously, you can author higher-level infrastructure in Pulumi that consumes the Terraform-provisioned VPC information (such as the VPC ID, Subnet IDs, etc.), making the co-existence of Pulumi and Terraform easy to automate.
+For example, maybe you would like to keep your VPC and low-level network definitions written in OpenTofu so as to avoid any disruption, or maybe some of the team would like to stay on OpenTofu for now and make a shift in the future.
+Using the state reference support described previously, you can author higher-level infrastructure in Pulumi that consumes the OpenTofu-provisioned VPC information (such as the VPC ID, Subnet IDs, etc.), making the co-existence of Pulumi and OpenTofu easy to automate.

-To learn more, see [Referencing Terraform State](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/#referencing-terraform-state) in our Adopting Pulumi user guide.
+To learn more, see [Referencing OpenTofu State](/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform/#referencing-terraform-state) in our Adopting Pulumi user guide.

 ### Cloud Native Support {#cloud-native}